remotesensorDJB/lab-access/PITCHME.md

 ### Remote Desktop Connection

 +++
-We will use a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1X1Io7mqJMSW5o2-YFQ2C5RphsrJz-6mx75jz_6lCjWE/edit?usp=sharing) to track who is using a PC remotely.
-Pleas make sure you sign in and sign out of this spreadsheet when you use a PC remotely.
+We will use a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1X1Io7mqJMSW5o2-YFQ2C5RphsrJz-6mx75jz_6lCjWE/edit?usp=sharing) to track who is using a PC remotely at any time.
+Please make sure you sign in and sign out of this spreadsheet when you use a PC remotely.
 +++
 Select an available PC from the sign in log.
 Fill out the form next to the PC you select, and copy the Computer Name from the spreadsheet.